arturcarvalho/tutorial-1/README.md

 ![image](https://user-images.githubusercontent.com/300/70951080-490ac280-2017-11ea-88f7-7d262cdfa104.png)

 It's the complete schema as defined by our SDL files!
-GraphiQL will ingest these definitions and give you autocomplete hints on the left to help you build queries from scratch.
+The Playground will ingest these definitions and give you autocomplete hints on the left to help you build queries from scratch.
 Try getting the IDs of all the posts in the database:

 ![image](https://user-images.githubusercontent.com/300/70951466-52e0f580-2018-11ea-91d6-5a5712858781.png)